sh-sh-dev/BahmanSpider/README.md

 We use this script to understand car ids and find new cars before their official registration.

 Set a cron-job for every 6-hour to check data.

+## Forms

+Simulated form of each registration is available at `test-forms/` directory.

+* `new.php`: Tested at 1400/12/14 and works properly.
+* `old.php`: Old Iranecar version.
+This file is invalid after 1400/10